gomeo02/bonthang8/README.md

 American bison were hunted almost to extinction by European settlers.

 Now making a comeback, they could help reverse damage to prairies from decades of poor management.
+Qafisha and his family of nine had barely left the house, he said.
+He did not want to take any risks.
+"You saw what happened when you arrived," he said.
+"We have a door we cannot open and windows we cannot look out from.
+We do not have any freedom.
+We are living in fear."